 Remove as much as possible with a credit card or dull knife.
 Dab with baby wipes, then rinse with hot water to dissolve the oils.

-Rinse with white vinegar or commercial stain-remover.
-Blot.
+Rinse with white vinegar or a store-bought stain-remover.
+Then blot to remove the stain.

 Spray (heavily) with hairspray or douse with rubbing alcohol and blot.
 Sponge on detergent before dropping into the washer.